Keeping pharmacy profile information up-to-date

 Distance selling pharmacies (DSPs)

-The NHS Profile Manager allows DSPs to update your opening information during any unplanned closures without having to contact your DoS lead.
+NHS Profile Manager lets you update opening hours during unplanned closures—without needing to contact your DoS lead.

-Currently, DSP profiles only display the organisation name, website address, phone number and opening times.
-DSP owners will be able to add services and facilities information later, currently scheduled for the end of December 2025.
+Currently, DSP profiles show your organisation name, website, phone number and opening times.
+You’ll be able to add services and facilities later—expected by the end of December 2025 and NHS England will .

-The NHS Profile Manager team will communicate to DSPs about profile requirements.
+The NHS Profile Manager team will contact DSPs with updates and requirements.

 Further information